NovatecConsulting/technologyconsulting-simpleweb/instructions.md

 Notes:
 - Can be specified explicitly through backend.endpoint variable like described in step 2.

-## 4. run all components containerized
+## 4. Run all components containerized

 Build the applciation jars and container images